Driving in Spain

 - >How can you pay a fine?

-- >What documentation is required to drive in Spain?
+- >What do you need to drive in Spain?

 - >What are the safety measures you should know about in Spain?

 - >Do you want to travel to Spain in your car?

 - >Do you have to pay to use the roads in Spain?

 There are certain considerations to be taken into account when travelling with children in a passenger car:It is prohibited to carry children in your arms.
 No child with a height of less than 136 centimetres may occupy a front seat, unless a device approved for the purpose is used and there is no possibility of the child occupying a back seat.
 Children under 3 must use an approved restraint system suitable for their height and weight and must always be placed in the back seat.
 Any person over three years of age with a height of less than one and a half metres must use a restraint system adapted to their size and weight.Driving motorcycles or mopeds with children under 12 as passengers is prohibited.These instructions also apply to taxis, so if you want to travel with a baby in a taxi, you must carry an approved restraint system.